garrefa/AXMagicIdentifiers/README.md

 ## Usage

-Just do import the magical header in your pch file and you are done.
+Just import the magical header in your pch file and you are done.

 ```ruby
 #import <AXMagicIdentifiers.h>